thouay-baccam/gestion_de_stock/README.md

 ## Acknowledgments

 - Special thanks to the creators and contributors of the libraries and frameworks used in this project.

-- Inspired by the need for efficient inventory management tools.

 ---